-Arborist jobs can be different in regards to nature of trees, size, location and the job as a whole.
+Arborist jobs can be different in regards to the nature of trees, size, location, and the job as a whole.
 As a result, many of them charge per job rather than per hour.

 This is because tree services have different sizes of crews and equipment at their disposal.

 Two companies might charge the same amount for the removal of a tree, but the smaller company takes 2 days to do the job whereas the bigger company with more resources can do the same job in 4 hours.

 Because of this, tree jobs are quoted for the completed job and not by the hour.

 What is the average cost of an arborist?

 The average cost of an arborist will be determined by several factors.
 Firstly it will depend on whether it’s tree removal or trim.
 Some other factors that arborists consider before charging you include the size of the tree, its ease of access, the number of branches being pruned, and the time of year.

 However, you will find out that on average, you should pay between $375 and $1,500 per job.
 Remember that you have to know how much work you need to be done before you consult an arborist to enable you to get the right quote.